 What you need is to have one wine that has an original taste, a name that’s easy to pronounce and some good packaging.
 The one wine that everybody knows, the Assyrtiko wine of Santorini is doing exactly that.
 Red wines are a bit more complicated, because there’s more competition.

 No, they aren’t expensive.
 There is nothing wrong with the price, nothing wrong with the quality, nothing wrong with the packaging.
 The thing is to have enough on the market for people to notice you, especially if you can’t afford to advertise.

-I don’t have favorite wines.
-I think it’s silly to have a favorite wine.
-I have favorite regions, and Bordeaux is definitely one of them.
+I don’t have favourite wines.
+I think it’s silly to have a favourite wine.
+I have favourite regions, and Bordeaux is definitely one of them.
 But I can’t say I don’t like Burgundy; I used to go there once a year to buy wine.
 I was a wine merchant, you know.
 Well, in fact, I still am!

 While we were talking, Mr Sichel, a lover of detail, as his wife told us with a smile, insisted on searching online to find out the exact price that Santorini wines are currently commanding in the United States.
 At the age of 97, he is fully aware of all the new wine apps in use around the world.
 “The Wine Searcher is a very useful app; I use it all the time when I’m looking for one particular wine.
 The wine world might have expanded tremendously in the last few years, but it’s still a friendly community of people willing to talk to each other and to give each other advice, especially when that means ensuring that all of them are making money!” g